 - Ensuring that we advance the purpose of our charity and we raise and manage our resources to deliver the services most needed by rural communities in Berkshire

 - Developing a strategy which addresses the changing needs of our beneficiaries

 - Bringing a different perspective to CCB’s work through our outside interests and networks

 - Acting as ambassadors for CCB

 - Taking a lead on one of our three strategic aims, working collaboratively with the staff team to deliver existing services and develop new areas of work

-Link to full Trustee role description can be found here: trustee-role-description-and-person-specification-2021-v4
+We are currently actively recruiting for an Honorary Treasurer.
+The full role description can be found here:

 Our vision is for all communities in Berkshire to be strong, resilient, sustainable and able to take control of their own futures.